-For every child to experience freedom of expression, creativity, subjectivity and explore their individuality.
-To know about great artists both in the past and present, and make links with art and cultural change.
-To utilise and explore local artists.
-Learn a range of skills and have access to wide variety of medium to enable to children to create artwork they are proud of.
+We strive for every child to experience freedom of expression, creativity, subjectivity and explore their individuality.
+Children will know about great artists both in the past and present, and make links with art and cultural change as well as utilising and exploring local artists.
+They learn a range of skills and have access to wide variety of medium to create artwork that they are proud of.

-At Greswold we are extremely proud of the children’s artistic talent and their work is displayed throughout the school.
-We have art projects to enhance our school environment, such as corridor murals, which are designed and implemented by our children.
-We carry out national and local competitions and initiatives, so children’s work can be seen in the local community.
+At Greswold, we are extremely proud of the children’s artistic talent and their work is displayed throughout the school.
+We have art projects to enhance our school environment, such as corridor murals and galleries, which are designed and made by our children.
+We participate in national and local competitions and initiatives so children’s work can be also seen in the local community.

 Children develop their artistic skills through child initiated activities.
 They have an opportunity to use a range of media and materials as well as a selection of tools to develop preferred skills.
 Children use their own imagination and observations from both their environment and other artists to design their own creations for example, when making Christmas card designs that are then printed into authentic cards.
 Children are encouraged to take part in projects or competitions when opportunities arise in the local community.

 Pupils will explore the work of a variety of different artists from different backgrounds in order to celebrate the diverse culture of our school and foster our value of belonging.
 The children will develop their techniques, control and use of materials through exploring craft makers such as Gunta Stölzl during their weaving topic and creating their own woven pieces using a range of materials.
 They will have the chance to investigate a range of sculptors, such as Andy Goldsworthy, evaluating and interpreting their work.
 The children will experiment with texture, colour and pattern through the work of different illustrators and painters such as Lauren Child and George Seuratt.
 They will continue to develop their pencil skills through specific techniques and applying these to their wider learning.
 They will work towards their final projects of creating a self-portrait using the skills they have cultivated throughout the year.